mnielsen/finding_scenius/finding_scenius.md

   this merely _part_ of a much larger and more ambitious essay on how to choose work.
 But that feels like more than I can or want to bite off at present.

+**Identifying promising subject areas is not the same as identifying high-concentration communities doing great work.**

+**What's going to be important in 10-15 years' time?
+Are there high-concentration communities doing interesting work in the area today?** Space, robotics, energy.

 **Is there a rich frontier to mine?** Think of painting at the end of the 15th century.
 Painting at the start of the 20th.
 Quantum